SuperQoo/SuperQoo/README.md

-- 👋 Hi, I’m @SuperQoo
+- 👋 Hi, I’m @SuperQoo.
+I'm from CHINA.
-- 👀 I’m interested in playing badminton
+- 👀 I’m green hand coder.
+Like to make gadgets for fun.
 - 🌱 I’m currently learning how to creat my own blog page
 - 💞️ I'd like to share my daily life with friends